namor5772/WeatherStation/Arduino/README.md

 ## **Hardware**

 For efficiency and convenience we use an Arduino Leonardo without headers.
 The goal is to have it running the appropriate code and have it interface to sensors, a servo, a digital relay and the Raspberry PI.
-All these connections are made to the Vero board links everything.
+All these connections are made to the Vero board that links everything.

 The main limitations with the Leonardo as compared to the more powerful MEGA is that it has only one usable interrupt pin (D7).
 Its data memory is also less, so some tricks had to be used to reduce global data usage.
 Luckily it has two hardware serial ports (with one usable) which ruled out the less powerful Nano.